banemonster/neopower_heatpump_tuya/README.md

+# Intergrating a Neopower all in one heatpump 315L

+Add Tuya Local via HACS and setup using the Local key & IP Address.
+Protocol version should be set to 3.4

 # neopower_heatpump_tuya
 Home Assistant control of Neopower 315L all in one heatpump

 List of DP ID's below.
 Extracted from Tuya Developer Platform

 ```
 {